Overcome Spiritual Bankruptcy in Recovery with Gratitude as Your Guide

 Here is a quick recap you can define

 Religion as an organized system of ritual and belief practiced by numerous people together in dedication and devotion.

 Spirituality is your individual path of personal growth and transcendence.
 Not only is spirituality an individual process but a way to recognize and connect with a power greater than ourselves and the desire to communicate with others.

 When you first come into recovery, you might hear the phrase spiritually bankrupt which means to lose connection with your moral compass.
-In your addiction you focussed on one goal-to find time, substance of choice, and freedom to freely use without regard to your duty to your family, friends, colleagues, dreams, goals, or aspirations.
+Your addiction forced you to focus upon one goal-to find time to use without regard to your duty to your family, friends, colleagues, dreams, goals, or aspirations.

 Realign yourself with your moral compass with gratitude

 One way to disconnect spirituality from religion is by practicing gratitude.
 So if you are still hung up on spirituality or have disavowed religious practices of any kind you can still work a spiritual program.

 It is important to remember that addiction is not a spiritual problem, but the recovery has spiritual elements.
 Therefore it can be referred to as a spiritual program.
 Recovery is personal growth.
 Spirituality will help guide your shaping yourself into a person with good moral character.